Glamping in Batangas: A Nayomi Sanctuary Resort Experience

 I just came from a recent glamping in Batangas experience at Nayomi Sanctuary Resort and here’s my tale as a first timer.

-Camping has been one of my favourite travel experience whenever me and my partner go to islands and beaches.
-There, we get to sleep in a tent with the stars and the night sky above us, put on bonfire if the area permits, and hear the gentle waves and the sounds of different insects through the night.
+Camping has one of my favorite travel experience whenever me and my partner go to islands and beaches.
+There, we get to sleep in a tent with the stars and the night sky above us, put on a bonfire if the area permits, and hear the gentle waves and the sounds of different insects through the night.

 This is probably where the idea of glamping (glamour + camping) comes to mind.
-Imagine the experience of staying in a tent by the beach, or in the midst of a forest or on top of the mountain, with all resources you need (except wifi, of course!)—a nice bathroom, bed, fluffy pillows, an aircon or electric fan to keep you cool throughout night.
+Imagine the experience of staying in a tent by the beach, or in the midst of a forest or on top of the mountain, with resources you need—a nice bathroom, bed, fluffy pillows, an aircon or electric fan to keep you cool throughout the night.

 Nayomi Sanctuary Resort, located in Balete, Batangas, gives the perfect glamping feel.
 While the resort offers a peaceful atmosphere, hotel accommodations and a perfect events venue with the Taal Lake at the backdrop, one attraction they are popular for is their glamping area.

-Each glamping tent is good for six persons, and is equipped with an electric mosquito zapper, industrial fan, three beds, big and colourful pillows, lamps, towels, and blanket, power outlets.
+Each glamping tent is good for six persons and is equipped with an electric mosquito zapper, industrial fan, three beds, big and colorful pillows, lamps, towels, and blanket, power outlets.
 You may read more details here.

 It also has its own bathroom, just a few steps from the tent.
 For barkadas and families who wanted to relax outside the tent, there is a picnic table with umbrella perfect for bonding time.

 At night, when the lights are out, you will feel the forest vibe as you can hear insect sounds from everywhere.
-I remember I was writing on my laptop at 11pm when I hear the familiar sound of a gecko (tuko), which I was absolutely sure, was just behind me.
-Good thing the tent is made of a thick material so I don’t really worry if it will come inside.
-Plus, the tent has double zipper which I padlocked from the inside.
-And oh, I also heard cricket sounds and the tiny rain drops which added to that raw camping feel.
+I remember I was writing on my laptop at 11 pm when I hear the familiar sounds of a gecko, which I am absolutely sure, is just behind me.
+Good thing the tent is made of a thick material so I don’t really worry about its coming in.
+Plus, the tent has a double zipper which I padlocked from the inside.
+And oh, I also heard cricket sounds and the tiny rain drops.

 Solo and Secured